Trust us on this, Facebook Stories could be your ticket to better engagement and more followers in 2021.

 The Boomerang option works just like it does on Instagram.
 All you need to do is tap the record button to stitch together a burst of photos to create a short animation that plays forward and backward.

 When you select the Live option, you’ll be prompted to start a live video broadcast that your followers can tune into.

 Step #4: Using Facebook Stories’ Creative Tools

-After you’ve recorded a photo or video, you can use multiple creative tools to make your Facebook story even more awesome — like stickers, text, user tags, links, drawing tools, effects, and backgrounds!
+After you’ve recorded a photo or video, you can use multiple creative tools to make your Facebook story even more engaging — like stickers, text, user tags, links, drawing tools, effects, and backgrounds.

 For example, you can use name stickers to highlight other accounts or poll stickers to gather feedback from your audience about your products.

 And you can tap the magic wand icon in the bottom-left corner to access dozens of cool effects and animations.